Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Notation and Terminology

 Confronted with the training data, the learner selects a hypothesis~$W$ from a set~$\mathcal{W}$, called the \emph{hypothesis space}.
 Again, in supervised learning,~$\mathcal{W}$ is typically a subset of all functions from~$\mathcal{X}$ to~$\mathcal{Y}$, or the parameters of such functions, but the general framework can accommodate other notions of hypothesis.
 The method by which the learner chooses the hypothesis is described by a (probabilistic) mapping from the training set~$\traindata$ to the hypothesis~$W$, denoted by~$\conddistro$ and referred to as a \emph{learning algorithm}.
 Mathematically, it can be seen as a stochastic kernel, which gives rise to a probability distribution on~$\mathcal{W}$ for each instance of~$\traindata$.
 Note that~$\conddistro$ is defined for a specific size~$n$ of the training set.
-We usually assume that the learning algorithm is flexible with respect to the size of the training set, so that the mapping~$\conddistro$ is defined for any~$n$.
-While there is often a natural relation between these conditional distributions for various~$n$, there is no requirement that they are related in general.
+We usually assume that the learning algorithm can be adapted to training sets of different sizes, \ie, we assume that~$\conddistro$ is defined for every~$n$.
+While there is often a natural relation between these conditional distributions for various~$n$, we do not require that they are related in general.